kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/kafka.md

     class MyKafkaSkipRecordException : RuntimeException(), SkippableRecordException
     ```

+Skipping applies to the single-record signatures only: the batch signature receives the whole `ConsumerRecords` and decides itself which records to skip.

 #### Deserialization errors { #deserialization-errors }

 If you use a signature with `ConsumerRecord` or `ConsumerRecords`, you will get a value deserialization exception at the moment of calling the `key` or `value` methods.